R. M. Williams (company): Manufacturing

 As of 2022, R.M.Williams crafts their leather boot range, belts, small leather goods, and a growing portion of their apparel and accessories in their Adelaide-based workshop.

 In late 2019 it was reported R.M.
 Williams was doubling its production of boots to 500,000 pairs per year by 2023, and was aiming to achieve revenue of A$153 million over 2019.

 Locations and employees

 R.M.
 Williams' headquarters is located in Salisbury, South Australia, a suburb of Adelaide.
 As of March 2013, R.M.
 Williams Pty Ltd consisted of 50 retail stores, 900 stockists and exports to 15 countries.
 In 2013 the company employed 600 people globally, 300 of them based in South Australia.

-As of December 2020, it operated around 64 of its own retail stores in Australia and 7 in other countries.
+As of December 2020, it operated around 64 of its own retail stores in Australia and seven in other countries.
 As of 2019, its boots were available in 500 department stores.

 In 2020 it employed 400 people at its Salisbury workshop and another 500 across Australia.

+A new combined workshop, factory and distribution facility was opened at a site next door to R.M.
+Williams main shoemaking factory at Salisbury in October 2025.